arnaudt-bojan/arnaudt-bojan/replit.md

 - **Working Preferences**: Ensure all UI implementations adhere to the `design_guidelines.md` and prioritize mobile-first responsive design.
 Ensure consistent spacing and typography.
 Do not make changes to the `replit.nix` file.

 ## System Architecture
-Upfirst employs a modern web stack: React, TypeScript, Tailwind CSS, and Shadcn UI for the frontend; an Express.js Node.js backend; PostgreSQL (Neon) as the database; and Drizzle ORM for database interactions.
+Upfirst employs a modern web stack: React, TypeScript, Tailwind CSS, and Shadcn UI for the frontend; an Express.js Node.js backend; PostgreSQL (Neon) as the database; and a **hybrid ORM architecture** using Prisma ORM for primary data operations with Drizzle ORM retained for critical cart operations requiring PostgreSQL row-level locking (`saveCart()` and `atomicReserveStock()`).

 **Core Architectural Principle: Three Parallel Platforms with Server-Side Business Logic** The platform is structured into three distinct, parallel platforms, with all business logic strictly implemented server-side (Architecture 3):